k2view-academy/K2View-Academy/articles/26_fabric_security/06_data_masking.md

 The mapping between the hashed original and masked values is kept in a caching table, which is defined under the [k2masking schema](/articles/02_fabric_architecture/06_cassandra_keyspaces_for_fabric.md).

-The following diagram describes the masking process of sensitive data using an **LUI sync**:
+The following diagram describes the sensitive data masking process, using an **LUI sync**:

 ![masking flow](images/masking_flow.png)